-The glute bridge is typically done on the floor, but by elevating your feet and placing them on the box, you can target your hamstrings a little more.
+The glute bridge is typically done on the floor, but you can target your hamstrings a little more by elevating your feet and placing them on the box.

 From the starting position, push your hips forward so your glutes come off the ground and your body forms a straight line.
 Lower down again.
 Don’t collapse your weight on the floor, but keep the muscle engaged by hovering above it.

-A high tempo exercise that will deliver on the cardio portion of your work out.
+Toe taps are a high tempo exercise that will deliver on the cardio portion of your workout.
 Face the box and alternating your feet, tap your toes on the edge of the box.
 If you feel like an amateur footballer in training, you’re doing it right.

-When you piece all these exercises together, you’ve got yourself an interval style, full body workout with one simple piece of equipment.
-The plyometrics box gives you a fuss free way to get a workout in.
-Make things even easier for yourself and use a Hussle pass to get access to any gym nearby.
+When you piece all these exercises together, you’ve got yourself an interval-style, full-body workout with a straightforward piece of equipment.
+The plyometrics box gives you a fuss-free way to get a workout in.
+Make things even easier for yourself, and use a Hussle pass to get access to any gym nearby.
 Pick a pass, search the map, and go.
 No contract, no additional costs.
 Your box workout awaits.